Translated by Ray Koh

-The Ōmiya Bonsai Art Museum, Saitama
+The Omiya Bonsai Art Museum, Saitama

 In order to appreciate a bonsai, it is essential to realize you have a miniature natural landscape before your eyes into a small bonsai pot.
 While looking at the bonsai as a whole is important, details such as the roots, trunk, stems and leaves also play a big role.

 When viewing a bonsai, first check how the roots are stretched.
-After long years of cultivation, you can feel the vitality of the plant just by looking at how firmly its roots hold onto soil.
+After long years of cultivation, you can feel the vitality of the plant just by looking at how firmly its roots hold onto the soil.

-On the first floor there is a shop where you can buy bonsai-related souvenirs.
+On the first floor, there is a shop where you can buy bonsai-related souvenirs.
 Bonsai hand towels, bonsai postcards, fans with bonsai pictures and other products are being sold as well.

-The Ōmiya Bonsai Art Museum is accessible via train on the JR Utsunomiya Line (JR宇都宮線).
-Stop at Toro Station (土呂駅), use the east exit and you will reach the museum in a five minutes walk.
-The admission fee is 300 yen, but this one-and-only museum is a place that you should visit at least once in your life.
+The Omiya Bonsai Art Museum is accessible via train on the JR Utsunomiya Line.
+Stop at Toro Station, use the east exit and you will reach the museum in five minutes by foot.

-The Ōmiya Bonsai Art Museum, Saitama さいたま市大宮盆栽美術館
+Omiya Bonsai Art Museum, Saitama

 Hours: 9:00 - 16:30 (March - October) / 9:00 - 16:00 (November - February)